Wondering what to stuff inside of your dog’s Kong toy? (We have 16 of ’em, so we do a lot of Kong stuffing around here!)

-You can either make up your own Kong recipes (based on your dog’s personal tastes) using a combination of two or more pet-friendly foods, or you can rely on pre-tested fillings that have worked well for others.
+You can either make up your own Kong recipes (based on your dog’s personal tastes) using a combination of 2 or more pet-friendly foods, or you can rely on pre-tested fillings that have worked well for others.

 Dog-Friendly Treats To Stuff Inside A Kong Toy

 Following are some great Kong recipes that have worked well for other dog owners.

 That said, use your own judgment in deciding whether or not to fill your dog’s Kong toy with human foods.

 Keep in mind… depending on how much food your dog obtains from “working” a Kong toy, you may need to adjust your dog’s diet appropriately, so they’re not getting too many calories from fat, sugar, etc.

 For starters, see why it’s important to use different kinds of treats each time you stuff your dog’s Kong Toy.